Chilli Paneer Recipe (Restaurant Style)

 - ¼ teaspoon crushed black pepper or black pepper powder

-- ¼ teaspoon kashmiri red chilli powder
+- ¼ teaspoon kashmiri chilli powder or sweet paprika

 - salt as required